microsoft/fast/specs/anchored-region/anchored-region.md

 - intersection observer reports a collision with the viewport
 - resize observer reports a resize event on the anchor, the viewport or the component itself.

-These layout checks analyse the dom geometry based on callbacks and repositions the anchored region appropriately: top/bottom/unset for the vertical axis and left/right/unset for the horizontal axis.
+These layout checks analyse the DOM geometry based on callbacks and repositions the anchored region appropriately: top/bottom/unset for the vertical axis and left/right/unset for the horizontal axis.

 The component will have an initialization state to determine placement where the instanciation of content will be delayed by one frame to give the component a chance to get placed correctly.
 This is to avoid content triggering the browser's scroll into view behavior prematurely if a contained element gains focus immediately.